TheLizzard/Terminal-Tkinter/README.md

 # Terminal-Tkinter
-This is a library that makes tkinter apps run in terminal Currently it only runs on Linux terminal.
+This is a library that makes tkinter apps run in terminal.

+Currently it only runs on Linux terminal.

+# How to run
+To run the example program:
+* Open the Linux terminal
+* Type in `python3 example.py`